antistatique/drupal-potion/ROADMAP.md

 - `langcode`: The langcode to generate from database
 - `source`: The source folder to scan for translations
 - `--overwrite`: Overwrite existing translations in the po with value from the database.
-- `--verbose`: Summarise table when finish (translated, untranslated, overwritten)
+- `--verbose`: Report table when finish (translated, untranslated, overwritten)
-- `--quiet`: Do not ask any interactive question
+- `-q|--quiet`: Do not ask any interactive question.
+- `-h|--help`: Display usage details.

 ### CLI - Validate po file